Lower Columbia River Fisheries Management Reform

 Unfortunately, both states began to revisit these commitments in 2020.
 In October, the Washington Fish and Wildlife Commission decided to not only reintroduce commercial gillnets on their side of the lower mainstem Columbia, but to supplement this commercial fishery with a portion of our recreational harvest allocation despite overwhelming opposition from more than 40 Washington state legislators, 120 environmental and conservation organizations, and many businesses in the sportfishing industry.

 A great many of our members, including those of the Columbia River Chapter in Vancouver, Washington, fish for salmon and steelhead on the Columbia River and are deeply concerned about the Washington Commission’s new Columbia River Fisheries Management Policy.

-Sport anglers have been supporting the implementation of the agreement, which includes enhanced off-channel harvest areas for commercial fishers, with millions of dollars in extra fees we paid through the Columbia River Endorsement.
-Recreational anglers and sportfishing industry organizations have traditionally been some of the most vocal supporters of the agency and Commission before the legislature.
-That support is being undermined, however, not only by declining fishing opportunity, but as a result of agency and Commission missteps, such as the Commission’s ill-advised March 2019 decision to revive and extend non-selective gill netting on the lower Columbia, and to reduce the public recreational fishery’s share of the catch in favor of commercial exploitation by private interests.
+Recreational anglers and sportfishing industry organizations have traditionally been some of the most vocal supporters of the Fish and Wildlife agencies and Commissions before the legislatures.
+That support is being undermined, however, by ill-advised decisions to revive and extend non-selective gill netting on the lower Columbia, and to reduce the public recreational fishery’s share of the catch in favor of commercial exploitation by private interests.